noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/tracking-custom-events/README.md

 We will learn about the following things:

 -   Enhanced Measurement
--   Track static data
+-   Sending static data
--   Track dynamic data
+-   Sending dynamic data based on user input

 ## Enhanced Measurement